aiidalab/aiidalab/docs/source/app_development/index.rst

 Step 1: create a folder
 =======================

-This is all you need to do in order to make your app listed on your AiiDalab home page.
+This is all you need to do in order to make your app listed on your AiiDAlab home page.
 Go to the terminal, enter the apps folder and then type:

    .. code-block:: console